Leader Under 40: Wael Badawy

 Badawy’s personal contributions:

 - More than 400 of Badawy’s papers and presentations have been accepted for publication by the internal peer community.
-The 50+ contributions to develop the ISO standards, which represent more than 75% of the hardware reference model for the H.264 compression standard.
-He was also the co-editor for the standards.

 - The commercialization of a Canadian Video technology through IntelliView Technologies Inc.